varunkumardev/amitmerchant1990.github.io/_posts/2020-09-04-named-function-arguments-in-javascript.md

 // 'Amit' '30'
 ```

 Looks more readable, right?
-Now you can easily identify which argument is intended for what without even navigating to the function definition.
+Now you can easily identify which argument is intended for what purpose without even navigating to the function definition.

 ## Default argument values